Log in

 When is UCSA ORI ‘26

-UCSA ORI ‘26 will be held between Monday 9th February, and Thursday the 26th February 2026, featuring a huge calendar of events and activities.
+UCSA ORI ‘26 will be held between Monday 9th February, and Saturday the 28th February 2026, featuring a huge calendar of events and activities.

 When will the UCSA ORI ‘26 line-up be announced?